 Trip Tracker encourages and rewards students and families for using alternatives to single family car transportation to BVSD schools.
 The program goal is to significantly reduce car traffic and associated air pollution in front of schools thereby enhancing student safety and health.

 Students are rewarded monthly for walking, biking, carpooling and riding either the school bus or RTD.
-Students receive Trip Tracker dollars that can be used like cash at dozens of local businesses or donated to local non-profit organizations.
+Students receive Trip Tracker dollars that can be used like cash at dozens of local businesses or donated to local non-profit organizations, including your school.

 Trip data is collected monthly via a Google survey.
 The first Trip Tracker survey of the school year will be shared with families at the end of September and the final survey will be shared at the end of April.
 Once the surveys are tabulated each month, Trip Tracker dollars are sent to schools, typically mid-month, to be distributed to students.